 To clarify what is said above, let us compare the evolution of the radioactivity of the two types of waste envisaged for a deep geological repository in France: the spent fuels coming out of the reactors ; the high activity vitrified waste produced at the La Hague plant by reprocessing these spent fuels.
 In the latter, plutonium and uranium that can be reused have been removed.
 Based on standard compositions, this comparison gives a good idea of the level of radioactivity of both types of waste and their evolution.

-Evolution of activities in one ton of spent fuel
+Evolution of activities for one ton of spent fuel

 Characteristic evolutions – from 10 years to 100,000 years ago – of the activity of the main elements present in a spent fuel: plutonium, short-lived fission products, minor actinides and long-lived fission products.
 The activities expressed in terabecquerels are calculated for a fuel initially containing one tonne of uranium and discharged from a reactor after a standard irradiation of 3 years.